What to Do for an Eye Injury1

 > Fundus bleeding, caused by the rupture of the blood vessels in the retina

-This information is for educational purposes only.
+This information on what to do for eye injury is for educational purposes only.
 Always seek a health care professional for any bodily injury, trauma, sign, or symptom that is affecting your health.